justUmen/ComfyUI-BjornulfNodes/README.md

 **Description:**
 Combine a sequence of images into a video file.
 ❓ I made this node because it supports transparency with webm format.
-(Good for rembg)
+(Need for rembg)